Steaton/UnitTestLiveTemplates/README.md

 - df - Date formatter

 ## Installation Instructions
-Simp;ly i9mport the setting file into IntelJ, it only adds the new templates and does not affect other settings
+Simply import the settings file into IntelJ, it only adds the new templates and does not affect other settings